tutorcruncher/timecruncher/_posts/2014-04-22-how-to-make-a-business-plan-part-3.md

 ---
 layout: post
-title:  How to make a Business Plan - Part 3
+title:  "How to make a Business Plan - Part 3"
 permalink: how-to-make-a-business-plan-part-3
 ---
-** 8\.
-Break down your revenue streams **
+### 8\.
+Break down your revenue streams

   * Pricing structure
   * Costs